Hal Bromm

 Natalya Nesterova

 b.
+1944

-Natalya Nesterova (1944-2022), a figurative artist, became a member of the Artists’ Union of the USSR in 1969, a short year after graduating from Moscow’s Surikov Art Institute.
-She was soon considered a leading member of the left wing of the Union, and at age twenty-two took part in the exhibits of the Young Moscow Artists.
-Creating works in a figurative primitivist manner while often depicting grotesque imagery, Nesterova was sometimes accused of undermining the foundations of Russian professional artistic training.
-The appeal and popularity of her work seemed only enhanced by such critiques.
-Nesterova returns often to the theme of fate and enlightenment with religious connotations and elements of theater.
-At the opening of her major 1992 retrospective at the Musée des beaux-arts de Montréal, Nesterova was asked to explain the meaning of her works.
-In halting English, she explained that she wants the viewer to find their own meaning in her work.
+Figurative artist Natalya Nesterova (1944-2022) became a member of the Artists’ Union of the USSR in 1969, a short year after graduating from Moscow’s Surikov Art Institute.
+She was soon considered a leading member of the left wing of the Union and took part in the exhibits of the Young Moscow Artists at the young age of twenty-two.
+Creating works in a figurative primitivist manner and often depicting grotesque imagery, Nesterova was sometimes accused of undermining the foundations of Russian professional artistic training.

 Exhibition History: